 10 Home Remodeling Don’ts

-Whether you work with a general contractor or act as one on your own home remodeling project, getting a glimpse into the mind of a contractor can give you a new perspective into remodeling projects around your home.
-I’ve learned a lot working as a contractor, and some of those lessons can help homeowners too.
-What you do is just as important as what you don’t do, and sometimes a homeowner’s instinct can negatively affect a home renovation project.
+Whether you work with a general contractor or act as one on your own project, getting a glimpse into the mind of a contractor can give you a new perspective into home remodeling projects.
+What you do is just as important as what you don’t do, and sometimes a homeowner’s instinct can negatively affect a home remodeling project.
 How do you know if you’re helping or hurting your project?
-Read on to find out and to see what can help simplify your home remodel.
+Read on to find out and to see what can help simplify your remodel:

 3. Don’t buy your own materials.
 It seems like an obvious way to save money — a builder is going to mark up the cost of materials and pass that added cost on to you.
 That’s true, but the builder may get a better price than you to begin with, meaning that even after markup, you’ll pay the same price.